 - Other management approved absences.

-Any absence of 3 (three) or more consecutive work days requires the employee to provide an excuse, release/fitness for duty prior to returning to work from a license practitioner.
-The employee must direct to subsidiary Human Resource Representive for immediate completion and submission of FMLA paperwork to be returned to the Human Resource Representive if appropriate.
+Any absence of 3 (three) or more consecutive workdays requires the employee to provide an excuse, release/fitness for duty prior to returning to work from a licensed practitioner.
+The employee must direct to subsidiary Human Resource Representative for immediate completion and submission of FMLA paperwork to be returned to the Human Resource Representative if appropriate.

 Questions relative to this policy should be directed to the employee Director of Account Management and/or subsidiary Human Resource personnel.
 Your prompt and regular attendance during regular work hours is essential to the smooth operations of All American’s business.
 While it is recognized that there may be an occasion on which you have a valid reason to be late for work, repeated tardiness cannot be tolerated.
 If you are going to be late or absent from work you must notify your supervisor.
 Unauthorized, unreported or excessive absenteeism or tardiness may result in disciplinary action, up to and including discharge as determined by All American in the sole exercise of its managerial discretion.
 If an employee cannot work for an assigned shift, we require a minimum advance notice of four (4) hours prior to the shift so that the staffing directors have adequate time to cover the shift.
 An employee is required to call All American via telephone to give notice of any change in pre-assigned work, including: an inability to work, tardiness, or any other changes that would affect the quality of service provided to the facility.
 If the facility cancels your shift, you will be given priority choice for any other shift available.
 However, All American shall not be responsible for financial compensation for any canceled shifts.